adamalston/Summarizer/README.md

 Summarizer is a web application that allows a user to summarize any online text composition whether that be a news article or a story.

 Time is of the essence to everyone.
-Shrinking the content in a news article by 75%+ can save users minutes or hours depending on how many articles they read in any given period.
+Shrinking the content in a news article by 75-99% can save users minutes or hours depending on how many articles they read in any given period.
 Many readers just want a quick summary highlighting the main ideas and the conclusion of the composition.

 There are also education and health benefits associated with shortening text and making the points of said text very evident.
 Further, many people have difficulty focusing for extended periods of time and Summarizer can offset some of that difficulty.

-We think our app will be useful for anyone consuming news via the web.
+## Frontend

-## Design
+### Design

 Summarizer is designed to be simple and intuitive.
 We anticipate many people will be using the app at night right before bedtime so it should also be easy on the eyes.